ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Efficient Physics-based Learned Reconstruction/README.md

 Our proposed differential imaging attack (DIA) is applied to three models (CV-Deep2S, Deep2S, Deep2S+) introduced in the paper: "[Efficient Physics-Based Learned Reconstruction Methods for Real-Time 3D Near-Field MIMO Radar Imaging](https://www.sciencedirect.com/science/article/abs/pii/S105120042300369X)".
 ***
 ### Files Required for the Attack Implementation

-Note:
+**Note:**

-(1) The experimental measurement data `y_exp_test_4.npy` is first preprocessed according to the requirements of the three models.
-The data preprocessing follows the method provided in the original paper’s GitHub repository.
+1. The experimental measurement data `y_exp_test_4.npy` is first preprocessed according to the requirements of the three models.
+The preprocessing follows the procedure described in the original paper’s GitHub repository.

-(2) We use the raw measurement data provided by the paper (instead of our own) because the predefined propagation matrix **A** used by all models is derived from the original measurement environment.
+2. We use the raw measurement data provided by the paper (instead of our own) because the predefined propagation matrix **A** used by all models is derived from the original measurement environment.